 System ID: #2710013

 Cal Water has provided high-quality water utility services in the Salinas area since 1962, and to Las Lomas since 1988.
-Our Las Lomas customers receive groundwater produced by two wells, each with newly installed hexavalent chromium treatment, and delivered to customers through a distribution system that includes three storage tanks and four booster pumps.
+Our Las Lomas customers receive groundwater produced by two wells, each with hexavalent chromium treatment installed, and delivered to customers through a distribution system that includes three storage tanks and four booster pumps.

 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
 Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.